 Speak to Marcus and it’s immediately obvious that skiing is everything.
 A lot of skiers may say the same, but it’s rare to see those same people with an infectious smile on their faces after a treacherous, flat light, icy mogul day in their home resort.
 Marcus though, well he has the same smile on his face, regardless of how choppy and cut up the previous run may have been.

 This does not mean that he can’t enjoy, or even prefer, his home state’s “greatest snow on earth”, but it does mean that even the worst snow on earth will do it.
-His vision on everyday skiing has been captured on Return Of The Turn, which also happens to be one of the most viewed webisodes of the last year.
+His vision on everyday skiing has been captured in many of his inspiring webisodes, Return Of The Turn.

 — When I watch a ski movie, I see people jump off cliffs to the left and right, doing super rad tricks.
 Maybe they’ll make a turn here and there, and even though I really see myself as a skier… I struggle to identify myself with that.
-The Return Of The Turn webisodes is my way to bring some focus to the skiing I do daily.
+The Return Of The Turn brings some focus to the skiing I do daily.

 — Ninety-nine percent of the time I’m not skiing mega pillows in BC or bottomless pow in Japan.
 I ski daily conditions, well… daily.
 That’s skiing for me.